-Disrupting the Dollar, Gold vs Bitcoin, Marvelous Montauk —The Ledger
+Disrupting the Dollar, Gold vs Bitcoin, Marvelous Montauk—The Ledger

 What’s Next in Blockchain?
 Ask This Teenage Engineer by Natallie Rocha

-Security Tokens Will Be the ‘Killer App’ of Cryptocurrency, Overstock CEO Says By Jeff John Roberts
+Security Tokens Will Be the ‘Killer App’ of Cryptocurrency, Overstock CEO Says by Jeff John Roberts

 Ripple CEO: Facebook Libra Cryptocurrency Push Makes Me Happy by Jonathan Vanian